Federal Indictments and Investigations Put Spotlight on Prediction Markets

 Key Facts

-- Bitwise, Roundhill, and GraniteShares have filed applications with the SEC to offer event contracts as exchange-traded funds.
+- Bitwise, Roundhill, and GraniteShares have filed SEC applications to offer event contracts as exchange-traded funds.

-- A soldier's indictment for betting on a U.S. operation involving President Nicolás Maduro has renewed focus on prediction markets.
+- The indictment of a soldier for betting on a U.S. operation involving President Nicolás Maduro has renewed focus on prediction markets.

 What Happened